Regina Alcóver

-Regina Alcóver is Peruvian singer and actress who had hits in the Latin charts during the 1960s.
+María Regina Alcóver Ureta (/es/; born 29 September 1948) is Peruvian singer and actress who had hits in the Latin charts during the 1960s.
+In recent years, she has worked as a radio host.

 Background

-Maria Alcóver was born in 1948 in Lima, Peru.
-She is the mother of Gian Marco.
+María Alcóver was born in 1948 in Lima, Peru.
+She is married to singer Joe Danova and is the mother of Gian Marco, also a musician.

-She was a winner in the 1974 Ancon Festival of Song.

-In the 1970s, she was one of Latin America's top soap opera actresses.